Abibubble/ms4-lead-shot-hazard/static/docs/TESTING.md

 ### Mobile Testing

 * The Home page looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
+* The Products page looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
+* The Product Details page looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
+* The Shopping Bag page looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
+* The Checkout page looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
+* The Order Success page looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
+* The Order Confirmation page looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
+* The Contact Us page looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
+* The Upcoming Gigs page looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
+* The Profile page looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
+* The Product Management page looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
+* The Edit Product page looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
+* The Add Product page looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
-* The Log In page looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
+* The Login page looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
 * The Log Out page looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
 * The Register page looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
-* The Profile page looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
-* The Add Merchandise page looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
-* The Edit Merchandise page looks good and nothing wraps where it shouldn't or disappears off the edge of the viewport.
-* The Delete Merchandise modal looks good, is placed in front of all other content, and nothing wraps where it shouldn't or disappears off the edge of the viewport.
+* The Delete Product modal looks good, is placed in front of all other content, and nothing wraps where it shouldn't or disappears off the edge of the viewport.
 * The buttons have well sized text, not so big it takes up too much screen space, and not so small that they're difficult to read.
 * All the font sizes aren't too big or too small for the screen size.
 * All fonts are easy to read.